salekh/salekh.github.io/curriculum_vitae.md

 title: Curriculum Vitae
 ---

 For a more comprehensive PDF version of my CV, please visit [here](../documents/sanchit-resume.pdf)
+For a short resume, see [here](../documents/sanchit-short-resume.pdf)
+For my latest transcript, see [here](../documents/transcript.pdf)

 ### **Education**